mne-tools/mne-cpp/doc/gh-pages/pages/development/eeg_amp_scan.md

 ---
-title: EEG amplifier in MNE Scan
+title: EEG amplifiers in MNE Scan
-has_children: true
-parent: Develop
+parent: MNE Scan Development
-nav_order: 3
+nav_order: 1
 ---
-# EEG amplifier in MNE Scan
+# EEG amplifiers in MNE Scan

 |**Please note:** The information provided on this page might be outdated and will be updated soon.|